vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

-after creating nginx ingress controller it will give us external ip address if it on-premises we expose our service via nodeport, means ingress controller will give us external ip for nodeport if is is aks or eks ingress controller will give us loadbalancer url, so giving this loadbalancer url doesn't look good idea for users so we will have a dns for our applications and we will configure this loadbalancer in route 53 or in azure dns so that we will have one domain for all our applications when ever user hit the route 53 it will redirect to ingress controller and and forwards to ingress and service so on....
+after creating nginx ingress controller it will give us external ip address if it on-premises we expose our service via nodeport, means ingress controller will give us external ip for nodeport if is is aks or eks ingress controller will give us loadbalancer url, so giving this loadbalancer url doesn't look good idea for users so we will have a dns for our applications and we will configure this loadbalancer in route 53 or in azure dns or in external dns server so that we will have one domain for all our applications when ever user hit the domain it will redirect to ingress controller and and forwards to ingress and service and service forward request to access our applications so on....
 ```
 ```
 if the
 pathtype: exact then we can mention
-path: /identity like this, so that when ever user request for identity blendly forwared the request to /dentity exact path actually should match if not validation will fail it
+path: /identity like this, so that when ever user request for identity blindly forwared the request to /dentity exact path actually should match if not validation will fail it
 ```
 ```